Adit2412/IoT-based-Crop-Recommendation-System/README.md

 Here's the link of the project report:

-Requirements:- NodeMCU ESP8266 Sensors (DHT11, raindrop and moisture) Arduino IDE Thingspeak cloud server account Streamlit app Python environment Machine learning algorithm (e.g., Random Forest, Decision Tree)
+Requirements:- NodeMCU ESP8266 Sensors (DHT11, raindrop and moisture), Arduino IDE ,Thingspeak cloud server account ,Streamlit app ,Python environment ,Machine learning algorithm (e.g., Random Forest, Decision Tree)

 Installation:- Arduino IDE can be downloaded from the official website.
 Thingspeak cloud server account can be created on the Thingspeak website.
 Streamlit app can be installed using pip: pip install streamlit.
 The required Python libraries can be installed using pip: pip install pandas matplotlib seaborn scikit-learn.